 Uniform and Personal Appearance Policy: K-8

-The purpose of the Uniform and Personal Appearance Policy is to ensure that the students of Hope Lutheran School are neat, clean, and well groomed for success at school.
+The purpose of the Uniform and Personal Appearance Policy is to ensure that the students of Hope Lutheran School are neat, clean and well groomed for success at school.
 Uniform dress promotes school spirit and an improved self-image, while reducing the distraction of competition and emphasis on clothing or financial status.
 Uniform dress further identifies students as members of the school community and fosters a spirit of cooperation and participation.
-Students in grades K through 8 are required to be in uniform at all times except on designated free dress days.
-It is the responsibility of the parents to ensure that students are dressed in accordance with this policy.
+Students in grades K through 8 are required to be in uniform at all times except on designated free dress days, typically the first and third Fridays of each month.
+It is the responsibility of students and parents/guardians to ensure that students are dressed in accordance with this policy.

-Hair must be of a modest style and of natural color.
-A boy’s hair must be above the eyes and not extend past the top of the shirt collar.
-Boys may not wear earrings on school grounds or while representing Hope Lutheran School at any school function.
-Any piercing must be limited to the ears only.
-Any other body piercing (nose, tongue, eyebrow, etc.) will require the student to remove the article of jewelry immediately.
+Hair must be of a modest style, a natural color, and groomed.
+Any piercing must be limited to the ear piercing only.
+Any other body piercing (nose, tongue, eyebrow, etc. including ear gauges) will require the student to remove the article of jewelry immediately.

-Lands’ End apparel provide a listing of required uniform styles for Hope Lutheran School.
-Uniforms may be purchased from other vendors, but must closely follow the styles already designated for Hope Lutheran School on the Lands’ End website.
+Lands’ End apparel provides a listing of required uniform styles for Hope Lutheran School.
+Uniforms may be purchased from other vendors, but must closely follow the styles designated for Hope Lutheran on the Lands’ End website.
+Our school number is 900147711.

 The following guidelines apply to both uniform and free dress days.